top of page

 Neurodivergence, Minority Populations, and Overlapping Risk

+While veterans are central to current policy narratives, other high-risk populations remain largely absent from the conversation.
 Neurodivergent individuals are estimated to represent approximately 15–20% of the global population.
 These individuals frequently experience systemic misalignment between their neurocognitive profiles and their environments, contributing to chronic stress, increased vulnerability to trauma, and higher rates of co-occurring conditions.

 LGBTQ+ populations—estimated at approximately 9% of U.S. adults—also experience disproportionately high rates of violence, discrimination, and mental health challenges.
 Research consistently shows elevated exposure to childhood trauma, including significantly higher rates of sexual abuse and social marginalization.

 Importantly, these populations are not distinct.
 Emerging research suggests a strong overlap between neurodivergence and LGBTQ+ identity, with some studies indicating that a majority of queer individuals may also exhibit neurodivergent traits.
+These intersections create compounded vulnerability—and complexity—that is not currently reflected in most psychedelic policy or care models.

 Psychedelics, Neuroplasticity, and the Risk of Incomplete Systems

 Psychedelic therapies are often described in terms of their potential to heal.
 Clinically, however, their primary mechanism is the amplification of neuroplasticity, emotional sensitivity, and cognitive flexibility.
+They also increase suggestibility.

 These properties can support meaningful therapeutic outcomes when applied within structured, neurologically affirming systems of care.
 However, in the absence of appropriate safeguards and balanced perspectives, they can also reinforce maladaptive patterns or destabilize individuals with complex trauma histories.
+This makes infrastructure—not access alone—the determining factor in outcomes.

-The executive order accelerates access and regulatory pathways, but does not address the systems required to support individuals through these heightened neuroplastic states.
+The executive order accelerates access and regulatory pathways but does not address the systems required to support individuals through these heightened neuroplastic states.
 This includes preparation, real-time monitoring, and long-term integration.
+Without these components, scaling psychedelic access introduces variability in outcomes and potential risk—particularly for populations with overlapping neurodivergent and trauma-related profiles.

 The Role of Social Determinants of Health

-Mental health outcomes are shaped not only by treatment, but by broader contextual factors including environment, socioeconomic conditions, access to care, and exposure to chronic stress.
+Mental health outcomes are shaped not only by treatment but by broader contextual factors including environment, socioeconomic conditions, access to care, and exposure to chronic stress.
+These social determinants of health play a critical role in shaping how individuals respond to interventions—including psychedelic therapies.

 Ignoring these variables while expanding access risks creating a mismatch between treatment capability and system readiness.